parsegraph/node/README.md

-# microproject
+# parsegraph-node

-This is for Node projects:
+parsegraph-node is the main project for Parsegraph.

 ## Setup